witek3100/kaggle-competitions/README.md

 Trying to minimize RMSE of house prices for test dataset harnessing the power of regression techniques including decision trees, random forests, SGD regressors and creative feature engineering

 #### Natural Language Processing with Disaster Tweets
-Predict which Tweets are about real disasters and which ones are not
+Predict which Tweets are about real disasters and which ones are not using gaussian naive bayes, support vector machines and random forest